ovis-hpc/readthedocs/contributing.rst

 The OVIS-HPC team values contributions of all kinds: bug fixes, new features, documentation, and more.
 If you have questions or need help, please `contact us <https://github.com/ovis-hpc/OVIS-HPC/people>`_.

 This guide explains how to contribute to `OVIS-HPC projects <https://github.com/ovis-hpc>`_ efficiently.
-Our projects follow the Collective Code Construction Contract (`C4.1 <https://github.com/ovis-hpc/rfc/blob/master/spec_1.rst>`_), which is a collaboration model based on GitHub’s fork and pull request workflow.

 .. _pull-requests: